madoka-takato/sc26-vllm-mig-artifact/README.md

 ## Repository Structure

-- `A1/` — single-server performance characterization for individual MIG
+- `A1/` — single-server performance characterization of *vLLM-only*
-  profiles (reproduces Figs. 1–2).
+  and MIG-based configurations (reproduces Figs. 1–2).
 - `A2/` — comparison of *vLLM-only* and *vLLM+MIG* configurations
   with different numbers of concurrent servers and workload intensities (reproduces Figs. 3–6).